ZerrafRX/Install-Klipper-Screen-For-BTT-HDMI-5/README.md

 hit enter (do not change the name of this file ever)

-type reboot into your terminal to see if screen size updated properly
+type "reboot" into your terminal to see if screen size updated properly

 You should be all set!